For U.S. Residents Only

 RYDAPT may cause serious side effects, including lung problems.
 RYDAPT may cause lung problems that may lead to death when used alone or in combination with other chemotherapy medicines.
 Get medical help right away if you have any new or worsening lung symptoms, including cough, chest discomfort, or shortness of breath.

-The most common side effects of RYDAPT in people with advanced SM include: nausea; vomiting; diarrhea; swelling in your hands, feet, or ankles; muscle or bone pain; stomach-area pain; tiredness; upper respiratory tract infection; constipation; fever; headache; and trouble breathing.
+The most common side effects of RYDAPT in people with advanced SM include: nausea; vomiting; diarrhea; swelling of your hands, feet, or ankles; muscle or bone pain; stomach-area pain; tiredness; upper respiratory tract infection; constipation; fever; headache; and trouble breathing.

 Call or inform your health care provider if nausea, vomiting, or diarrhea occurs, gets worse, or does not go away.